zawata/SilverGB/README.md

 Because it's not quite gold!

 ## Summary
-SilverGB is gameboy emulator I'm writing to apply the knowledge and concepts of my senior-year class regarding CPU execution pipelines, and my general knowledge of embedded development.
+SilverGB is a gameboy emulator I'm writing to apply the knowledge and concepts of my senior-year class regarding CPU execution pipelines, and my general knowledge of embedded development.

 I'm writing this code(and commenting it with what I learn) to hopefully interest other people who were like me when I first tried to start this project(as a sophmore in highschool ha!): minor knowledge of programming but major interest in doing something cool.